Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 This script automates the following steps.

 1. Obtain the Kubernetes API gateway access token
-2. Find the existing barebones boot image using IMS
+2. Find the existing Barebones boot image using IMS
-3. Create a BOS session template for the barebones boot image
+3. Create a BOS session template for the Barebones boot image
 4. Find an enabled compute node using HSM
 5. Watch the console log for the target compute node using console services
 6. Create a BOS session to reboot the target compute node